*updated February 2019

 - At the same BMI, older people, on average, tend to have more body fat than younger adults

 - At the same BMI, athletes have less body fat than non-athletes

 But the BMI chart doesn’t make a whole lot of sense to most of us.
 In fact, the body mass index itself was invented in the 1830s, so it seems it may have outgrown its utility.
 This is why here at Motivators we offer a large selection of items to help focus on healthy food choices rather than a number on a chart.

 Here are a few items to promote National Nutrition Month:

 If you are someone like me and you stare at your calendar nonstop, having a healthy eating calendar will keep you on track and remind you to be healthy.

 What a better way to keep track of your food intake than by preparing your own lunch.
 Lunch prep is the biggest thing around currently because eating is as important as exercising.

 Water, water, water!
 Roughly 60% of the body is made of water.
 Drinking enough water maintains the body’s fluid balance, which helps transport nutrients in the body, regulate body temperature, and digest food.
-The health authorities commonly recommend eight eight-ounce glasses, which equals about 2 liters or half a gallon.
+The health authorities commonly recommend eight eight-ounce glasses, which equals about two liters (or half a gallon).

 Many of the strategies that produce successful weight loss and maintenance will help prevent being overweight.
 Improving your eating habits and increasing physical activity play a vital role in staying on track.
-Call us today so we can help you help society stay healthy and promote National Nutrition Month.
+Call us today so we can help you help your customers stay healthy and promote National Nutrition Month!